andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

   * Lots of code had already been cut
   * We were supporting the full justice-lifecycle, end to end, across multiple organisations
-  * There was an efficiency-finding "modernising" agenda to serve
   * Significant scale - many teams, already working in parallel
   * CQRS _everywhere_
+  * There was an efficiency-finding "modernising" agenda to serve
   * Existing tech legacy cast a _long_ shadow over domain experts

 Note:
-(Things were already up and running - some DDD "ideas" had already become entrenched.
-Bounded Contexts were not evident, but "Domains and sub-domains" were there and identified at object level than by the model - E.g. Case, People, Material.
-The SPLIT felt wrong.)
+When I (Andrew) joined the project things were already up and running and lots of code had already been cut.

+Consequently some DDD "ideas" had already become entrenched.

 @gaythu-rajan made further changes as it was still more object based split.

 We had to support a full-lifecycle view - justice end-to-end.

-The "domain" was co-owned, we were tasked with building a collection of systems which met the needs of two different stakeholders - the State Prosecutor, and the Courts System - AND the PROCESSES entailed spanned even more organisations than that.
+Not only that, the "domain" was co-owned: we were tasked with building a collection of systems which met the needs of two different stakeholder organisations - the State Prosecutor, and the Courts System - AND the END-TO-END-PROCESSES spanned even more client organisations.

 Note: @andrew mentions "No one domain expert had the end-end view", but even when they did it was never communicated to the those who are wrtiting the code.
 Head of BPOs was brought in but still that end-end view was stuck within a group of domain experts.

-We had to "modernise justice" as we did it, within a publicly funded program of work.
-We had to push back against "quick" wins (from which the resulting tactical solutions had incurred a great deal of debt in the code) and instead efficiently find the "real" wins.

-The scale - it was a massive piece of work that was being tackled head on.
-Software was being built by multiple (how many?) teams in parallel, staffed from multiple partners.
-(Different roles thought in different ways - e.g. Devs, BAs, Data Architects, Software Architects, etc.)
+This massive piece of work was being tackled head on.

+When I (Andrew) started, software was being built by multiple (7?) teams in parallel.

 Complex Architectural choices had been made (e.g. CQRS for everything) and devs were struggling with them.

-It was almost always an impediment rather than a boost - (We'll come back to this in the final section.
+At the time I (Andrew) arrived it was almost always an impediment rather than a boost

+(We'll come back to this in the final section.
 For now, suffice it to say that it made the adoption of the DDD even harder)

+We had to "modernise justice" as we delivered things.

+This meant we had to push back against "quick" wins (from which the resulting tactical solutions had incurred a great deal of debt in the code) and instead efficiently find the "real" wins.

-Domain experts were stuck in the legacy way of thinking or worse paper based.
+Finally it's useful to raise the issue that Domain experts were stuck in the legacy way of thinking or worse paper based.
 In courts, traditionally, the prosecutors, defence and courts will fill in the same form alternately and the expectation was to translate that literally onto the software application.

 ---